1.2.2 Uncertainty and Incompatibility#

 Is the uncertainty principle about measurement disturbance or an intrinsic property of quantum states?

 Heisenberg’s original argument (1927) used a thought experiment: a gamma-ray microscope that disturbs the electron’s momentum when measuring its position.
-This suggests uncertainty is caused by the act of measurement.
+But the Robertson relation is derived purely from the mathematical structure of quantum states—no measurement apparatus is mentioned.

 Does this mean uncertainty is a property of the state itself, not of any particular measurement?